cloudhubke/sails-arangojs/README.md

     adapter: 'sails-arangojs',
     url: 'arangodb://user:password@localhost:2424/db',
   },
+  graph: true,
 ```

+When graph is true, make sure migrations are not `alter`

 Under config.models, make it look like below if you are using sails-arangojs as ther default adapter